brad-darksbian/commodities-dashboard/README.md

 This system is configured to pull one or multiple years of reports from the government website and process them into a consolidated view of several useful chart types.
 I regualrly use this for my own analytics work so the repository will update as needs change.
 However, I am treating this mostly as a teaching tool, so I will endeavor to keep the code clean and approachable by any skill level.

-Within the code, you will find a number of examples of various plotly chart types and ways to lay them out and call them.
+Within the code, you will find a number of examples of various plotly chart types with ways to lay them out and call them.
 Addtionally, there are several examples of Dash configuration such as various call backs and other elements that provide decent examples into the system.
+Some of the examples include:

+ - Basic construction of a Dash application
+ - Bootstrap components
+ - Drop Down lists
+ - Range Sliders
+ - 3D Plots
+ - Line and Bar charts
+ - Layout configurations
+ - Call backs for dynamic updates
+ - Modals and associated call backs
+ - Data Processing
+ - Retreiving online data files
+ - Processing files in a dataframe

 This is a python project using Dash and plotly to contextualize the content of the DEACOT and Disaggregation reports on futures trading activity provided weekly by the CFTC.